jappeace/jappeaceApplication/content/making-money-foss.md

 assume regulated by bountysource.
 However appearantly bounty source offers a similar service [for projects](https://salt.bountysource.com/teams/neovim).

+Another approach to this is to start a foundation.
+Blender is developed like [this](https://www.blender.org/foundation/), and if your project has any kind of traction, do consider this.
+Trusting a foundation is much more easy because they're regulated by law.

 ## Advertisements

 A trick often overlooked by most developers is advertising.